mmosko/draft-icnrg-harmonization/differences.md

 Validation only covers the Message and the ValidationAlg, not the optional headers or fixed header.

 CCNx 1.0 allows signing Interests.
 This is usually to allow a CRC on Interest to protect against in-network corruption.
 However, the Interest may be signed via a stronger signature within an application usage.
-CCNx does not recommend signing or processing signed Interess when the application protocol is not expecting such, as this is a computational denial of service vector.
+CCNx does not recommend signing or processing signed Interest when the application protocol is not expecting such, as this is a computational denial of service vector.

 The CCNx KeyExchange (CCNxKE) protocol (see https://tools.ietf.org/html/draft-wood-icnrg-ccnxkeyexchange-01) is an on-line key exchange protocol similar to TLS 1.3 to negotiate encryption keys.
 We believe this form of session security is intrinsically useful and should be supported within an ICN, even though other forms of off-line publishing encryption may be used in other cases.